Power output data

 This design emphasizes direct, rapid oxidation low in the stove in the zone of the fuel itself.
 Still, the stove design allows some forced air draft to bypass the fuel, be channeled upward along internal chamber corners and behind baffles, and be injected higher in the combustion chamber and into the wood gas.

 The carbon dioxide this stove vents to the atmosphere was removed from the air only a few years earlier by trees and converted to wood.
-This atmospheric carbon would otherwise, inevitably, be re-released back into theatmosphere a few years in the future by metabolism of insects, fungi, and other microorganisms or by forest fire.
-Forest fires, started by lightning, area natural part of forest ecology, and for thousands of years Native Americans intentionally lit forest fires and played an important role in maintaining a healthy forest ecology.
+This atmospheric carbon would otherwise, inevitably, be re-released back into theatmosphere a few years in the future by metabolism by insects, fungi, and other microorganisms or by forest fire.
+Forest fires, started by lightning, are a natural part of forest ecology, and for thousands of years, Native Americans intentionally lit forest fires and thus played an important role in maintaining a healthy forest ecology.

 Your small wood cooking fire in the wilderness, then, is just part of a CO2 cycle that occurs naturally on a scale of a few years or decades.
 Indeed, where natural forest fires are nowadays suppressed by improper forest management, wood cooking fires may reduce excess fuel that can lead to nasty, massive forest-fire conflagrations.